 The only distinguishing characteristic between a wholecut and a seamless shoe is that a Wholecut will often bear a single seam on the heel.
 Otherwise, these two are indistinguishable and the names are often, incorrectly used interchangeably.
 These are also the apex of formality.

 Toe Cap / Cap Toe / Cap-Toe

 Called the “poor man’s evening shoe” the toe cap Oxford is the most common style produced since it fits most easily with suits and business attire, but can also be used during black tie events if you can’t get a set of plain or patent leather shoes.
 As the name implies, these are denoted by the basic “cap” of leather placed over the toe, with a separate cap also done over the heel.

 Brogue / Wingtip

 You’ll almost never see one of these, but the Kiltie has a fringed tongue that hangs over the top.
-Depending on coloration, these can run from business formal to casual, but are considered to frivolous to be though of as formal.
+Depending on coloration, these can run from business formal to casual but are considered too frivolous to be thought of as formal.

 Why not leave a comment in the section below and tell us how you wear your Oxford shoes, or if there are other things we should consider when wearing these.